 - Serve alcohol to someone who is noticeably intoxicated, despite knowing that the individual will soon be operating a vehicle.

-Establishing that a third party is partly at fault in causing an accident requires the plaintiff to provide evidence that the server knew that an intoxicated customer intended to drive in the near future.
+Establishing that a third party is partly at fault in causing an accident requires the plaintiff and their Atlanta attorney to provide evidence that the server knew that an intoxicated customer intended to drive in the near future.
 This can be difficult to demonstrate and may require witness testimony.
 The injured party will also need to establish that the driver was noticeably intoxicated when he or she was being served.
 This could include evidence of some or all of the following characteristics:

 - A lack of motor skills;